Our Impact

 In 2024:

-• Partnered with 20+ community organisations and curated events addressing five key environmental themes.
+• Partnered with 20+ community organisations across five key environmental themes.

-• Hosted the Eco Fair, featuring 10 local businesses, organisations, and government agencies, offering attendees practical ways to support sustainability efforts.
+• Hosted the Eco Fair, featuring 10 local businesses, organisations, and government agencies, offering practical tools and connections.

 2024 Partnership Spotlights